Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "window_browser last card": Goes to the last card on the list

+"window_browser manage note types": *Not in vanilla Anki*, Goes to the note type management window

 "window_browser preview": Emulates what the card will look like during review

 "window_browser remove tag": Removes tags from a card